Marie Raymond: Post-war liberation and the late 40s

 After the war ended in 1943, the family moved back to their apartment on Rue d’Assas in Paris.
 The post-war liberation movement had an impact on Raymond as in 1944 she abandoned references to landscapes and nature and started focusing on organizing shapes, colors, and lines in her paintings.
 She started adopting a technique of abstract and non-figurative art, abstaining from geometric art and instead focusing on linear techniques.
 She continued to use strong colors but ensured to keep the colors within the shapes creating homogenous paintings.
 She no longer separated her lines and colors but instead combined them together.
 Her work during this time period was described as a colorist patchwork due to her distinguished use of colors and lines.
-Likewise, her paintings were deemed more liberating and spontaneous which were assimilated to the post-liberation time they were living in.
-This new abstract style Raymond adopted, changed her position in the art scene, as it propelled her to become an important figure during the post-war abstract movement.

 In 1945, Raymond participated in her first major exhibition at the ‘salon des surindependant’.
 This exhibition was the first time Raymond adopted her maiden name ‘Raymond’ and abandoned her legal marriage name to ensure that her work would not be confused with her husband's.
-This was an important move from the artist as there was a real disagreement between the figurative movement, to whom Fred Klein belonged, and the abstract movement.
-There was a real artistic conflict between the couple as they both belonged to a very distinct movement.
-The artistic conflict in the couple is presumed to have been a possible reason for the downfall of their marriage.

 During this fair, the journalist Charles Estienne who worked for the chronicle ‘combat’, noticed her works alongside those of Jean Deyrolle, Gerard Schneider, Serge Poliakoff, Hans Hartung.
 These five painters were important figures of the post-war avant guard abstract movement.
 In 1946, following the exhibition, Estienne assembled the works of these 5 artists and displayed them at Denise René’s gallery which he called “Peinture abstraite”.
 This exhibition will become a turning point for the artist, as she was the only woman in the group of artists.
 After the exhibition, Raymond was offered many artistic offers.
 In July 1946, she participated in the first ‘Salon des Réalités nouvelles’, from then on Raymond became one of the most prominent artistic discoveries of the 40s.
 Robert Fleck stated that “Raymond is the only female painter to experience such a rapid rise in post-war France”.
 In 1949, Marie won the Kandinsky prize alongside Youla Chapoval and exhibited at the Galerie Beaune “Les gouaches de Marie Raymond” and participated in the first São Paulo Biennale in Brazil.